krostar/httpinfo/README.md

 }
 ```

-but now our wrapper **always** implements the `http.Flusher` interface which can cause unwanted behaviour.
+but now our wrapper **always** implements the `http.Flusher` interface which can also cause unwanted behaviour.

 For all these reasons I decided to write my last wrapper of `http.ResponseWriter` and it has the following features: